kyleingraham/jpeg-turbod/README.md

 ```

-During compilation dub will try to find libjpeg-turbo at the following locations:
+During compilation dub will try to find libjpeg-turbo at the following locations (in addition to the default search locations for your linker):
  - On MacOS:
    - Homebrew path: `/usr/local/opt/jpeg-turbo/lib`
    - Installer path: `/opt/libjpeg-turbo/lib`
+ - On Windows:
+   - Installer paths: `C:\libjpeg-turbo64\lib` & `C:\libjpeg-turbo\lib`

 ## Todo
- - Windows compatibility
  - Linux compatibility
  - Documentation
  - Access to error information